Reed Prinsep: Early career

-Born and raised in Canterbury, Prinsep attended and played rugby at the famous Christchurch Boys' High School before going on to study law and commerce at the University of Canterbury.
+Born and raised in Canterbury, Prinsep attended and played rugby at Christchurch Boys' High School before going on to study law and commerce at the University of Canterbury.
 During this time he was involved with both Canterbury and the Crusaders youth structures, being named as Canterbury Colts player of the year in 2014 and also being a member of the Crusaders Academy and the Crusaders Knights development side.

 Senior career

 Prinsep was a member of Canterbury's wider training group in 2014 and made 2 appearances before gaining a full contract in 2015.
 He played 11 times that season to help Canterbury regain their Premiership title and went onto make a further 11 appearances the following season as Canterbury were crowned champions for an 8th time in 9 seasons.
 In the 2020 season, Prinsep became captain of the Canterbury team.